 Abstracts & Speaker Bios

-Get into the details of all the innovating ideas and concepts that you can learn at PFIC.
+Get into the details of all the innovative ideas and concepts that you can learn at PFIC.

 Wednesday September 15

 The Digital Data & Social Media of Digital Gaming

 Over 1.2 billion people play online gaming and it has become a hub of data for potential investigations.
 The average gaming session lasts hours where interaction into an entirely new virtual world can leave fingerprints of conversations, relationships, and data.
 Jump into this virtual reality of online gaming to see what new information can be gathered from this emerging social network.
 You will learn the different popular gaming environments, social media tools used by gamers, and their associated artifacts.